esn/knock/README.md

 ## Dependencies

-* [`libgourou-utils`](https://github.com/BentonEdmondson/libgourou-utils) for using the ACSM file to download the corresponding encrypted ePub file from Adobe's servers
+* [`libgourou-utils`](https://github.com/BentonEdmondson/libgourou-utils) for using the ACSM file to download the corresponding encrypted EPUB file from Adobe's servers
-* [`inept-epub`](https://github.com/BentonEdmondson/inept-epub/) for decrypting the ePub file
+* [`inept-epub`](https://github.com/BentonEdmondson/inept-epub/) for decrypting the EPUB file

 ## Verified Book Sources